wp-plugins/mad-mimi/readme.txt

 <h3>Add Mad Mimi signup form to your WordPress website.</h3>

-Add a signup form in your website content or in the sidebar.
+This plugin adds a newsletter signup form to your website in the content and the sidebar of your site.

 <h4>Plugin Features:</h4>
 * Select which forms users subscribe to